 Author: Dr Amanda Oakley, Dermatologist, Hamilton, New Zealand, 1997.
 Updated by Dr Oakley and Dr Karen Koch, Consultant Dermatologist, WITS Donald Gordon Mediclinic, Johannesburg, South Africa.
 March 2018.

-Papular urticaria is a common reaction to insect bites.
+Papular urticaria is a common reaction to insect and arachnid bites.
 It is more common in children than in adults .
 It presents during the summer or autumn months as crops of very itchy red papules and vesicles.

 Despite the name, papular urticaria is not a true urticaria, which implies temporary whealing that resolves within hours.
 Wheals in papular urticaria last for days to weeks.
 Papular urticaria is not associated with any internal complaint.